mvdh7/PyESPER/README.md

 Folder of .mat files needed for each variable to be estimated, necessary for PyESPER_LIR or PyESPER_Mixed

 NeuralNetworks folder:
-Folder of .py files needed for each variable to be estimated, necessary for running PyESPER_NN or PyESPER_Mixed
+Folder of .py files needed for each variable to be estimated, necessary for running PyESPER_NN or PyESPER_Mixed.
+These currently must be unpacked into the main directory.
 Note: A pickled version of these files is in progress, which should make things easier.

 Uncertainty_Polys folder: